 The enclosed proxies will be voted in accordance with the instructions you place on the form of proxy.
-Unless you tell us on the enclosed form of proxy to vote differently, we will vote signed returned proxies "FOR" the board nominees and "FOR" ratification of the selection of Ernst & Young as our independent public accountants for our fiscal year ending January 31, 2010.
+Unless you tell us on the enclosed form of proxy to vote differently, we will vote properly executed proxies "FOR" the board nominees listed in this proxy statement and, "FOR" ratification of the selection of Ernst & Young as our independent registered public accounting firm for our fiscal year ending January 31, 2011.
 The proxy holders will use their discretion on other matters.
 If a nominee cannot or will not serve as a director, the proxy holders will vote for a person whom they believe will carry on our present policies.

-Pursuant to the terms of a voting trust agreement entered into by Stephens Group, Inc., Stephens Inc. and certain affiliates of Stephens Inc., which collectively own approximately 23.5% of our common stock, unless the voting trust is revoked, the trustee of the voting trust must vote the shares of common stock held by the voting trust "FOR" or "AGAINST" any proposal or other matter submitted to the stockholders of the company for approval in the same proportion as the votes cast "FOR" and "AGAINST" such proposal or other matter by all other stockholders, not counting abstentions.
-Therefore, each proxy received voting "FOR" or "AGAINST" any proposal will result in a proportionate number of shares held in the voting trust to be voted "FOR" or "AGAINST" a proposal.
+Pursuant to the terms of a voting trust agreement entered into by Stephens Group, Inc., Stephens Inc. and certain affiliates of Stephens Inc., which collectively own approximately 23.35% of our common stock, unless the Voting Trust is revoked, the trustee of the Voting Trust must vote the shares of common stock held by the voting trust "FOR" or "AGAINST" any proposal or other matter submitted to the stockholders of the company for approval in the same proportion as the votes cast "FOR" and "AGAINST" such proposal or other matter by all other stockholders, not counting abstentions.
+Therefore, each proxy received voting "FOR" or "AGAINST" any proposal will result in a proportionate number of shares held in the Voting Trust to be voted "FOR" or "AGAINST" a proposal.
 Abstentions and broker non-votes will not impact how the shares in the voting trust are counted.